Timothy D. Bellavia: Personal life

-Bellavia was born May 1, 1971 in Buffalo, New York and grew up in Waterport, New York.
+Bellavia was born May 1, 1971, in Buffalo, New York, and grew up in Waterport, New York.
 He is the third of four siblings, including singer-songwriter Rand Bellavia of Ookla the Mok (band) and Staff Sargent David Bellavia the recipient Congressional Medal of Honour.

-He graduated from Roberts Wesleyan University in Rochester, New York and earned an MFA from Pratt Institute in Brooklyn, New York.
+He graduated from Roberts Wesleyan University in Rochester, New York, and earned an MFA from Pratt Institute in Brooklyn, New York.
 He then moved to Manhattan working as a teaching artist, model, and as a backup dancer for Cyndi Lauper, before landing a job as a curator at the Lower East Side Tenement Museum in New York City.

-Bellavia was awarded a scholarship fellowship grant to attend Skowhegan School of Painting and Sculpture in 1997, completed Fashion Institute of Technology's Creative Enterprise Ownership Program (M.B.A.) in 2000 and is the author of several children's picture books, including Treble Leads the Class, Paper Scissors and Magic: 7 Ways to Get your Kids to LOVE Books and the award- winning We Are All the Same Inside.
+Bellavia was awarded a scholarship fellowship grant to attend Skowhegan School of Painting and Sculpture in 1997, completed Fashion Institute of Technology's Creative Enterprise Ownership Program in 2000 and is the author of several children's picture books, including Treble Leads the Class, Paper Scissors and Magic: 7 Ways to Get your Kids to LOVE Books and the award- winning We Are All the Same Inside.